slatedocs/slate/source/includes/_apiv1.md

 }
 ```

-This endpoint allows you to search the MojoPages database like you would do on the site but with more specific attributes like Name, Address, Latitude, Longitude and Phone number.
+This endpoint allows you to search the LocalStack database like you would do on the site but with more specific attributes like Name, Address, Latitude, Longitude and Phone number.

 ### HTTP Request